Finding the cheapest personal loan deals

 For the borrowers out there that own assets like expensive household items, property or a car, did you know you may be able to use these as security for the loan?
 Putting up an asset as collateral means if you forfeit on the personal loan the lender can seize the asset and sell it to recover their loss.
 This obviously makes you a less risky borrower.
 In return you’ll get a much cheaper personal loan deal.

-For instance, at the time of writing one major bank was offering a competitive 8.49% interest rate with its secured loan, by comparison its unsecured loan had a much higher rate of 13.75%.
-To really put things in perspective, our personal loan comparison calculator shows on a $15,000 loan the lower rate loan would save you $2,364 in interest over a 5 year period.
+For instance, at the time of writing one the average secured personal loan rate sits at 8.01%, by comparison the unsecured loan average is a higher rate of 10.52%.
+To really put things into perspective, our personal loan comparison calculator shows on a $20,000 loan the lower rate loan would save you $1,468 in interest over a 5 year period.

 2. Bundle products

 Another method you could use for scoring yourself a cheaper personal loan deal is bringing some of your other banking products to the table like your credit card, savings account or bank account.
 You may find the lender will be willing to bring down the interest rate or wipe the personal loan application fee for borrowers that bundle.

 Are you comfortable with managing your personal loan online?
 Then it’s worth considering a personal loan from a challenger brand.
 Today there are many online personal loans and peer to peer providers offering competitive personal loan deals to Aussie borrowers.

 Without the huge costs that the banks incur like paying dividends to shareholders and the cost of branch upkeep and staff, these lenders are able to pass on cheaper personal loan deals than the big banks.

 Want to kick off your personal loan search?
 Simply follow these three easy steps: